Table of Contents

 - Exposure to the carcinogen, Benzene can result in leukemia and other types of cancers.

-The toxicity of the chemical creates injuries, like mere irritations to severe as death based on different factors.
+The toxicity of the chemical creates injuries, from mere irritations to severe injuries or death based on different factors.
+Those factors affecting response to chemical exposure include

 - Method: Based on the route of exposure, like ingestion, inhalation, injection, or contact, the toxicity differs.